 Avoid leaving packing to the last minute.
 Start planning 60 days ahead and make a list of rooms and items that can be packed earlier.
 This usually is your guest room or a hall closet, with items you don’t need every single day.

 This is also time to purchase all of the packing necessities like boxes, packing tape, and bubble wrap for fragile items.

 Two Words that Matter: Declutter and Donate

-If that couch is not going into the living room in your new home – do not bring it with.
+If that couch is not going into the living room in your new home – do not bring it with you.
 This is your time to organize your life and remove all of the items you have been holding onto for way too long.
-It’s not just your unwanted furniture, it’s also your clothing, shoes, books and kitchen utensils that got stuck in your back kitchen drawer for years.
+It’s not just your unwanted furniture, it’s also your clothing, shoes, books, and kitchen utensils that got stuck in your back kitchen drawer for years.

 Doing a preliminary cleanup will have the biggest impact on your moving process.
 It will be less to pack and more new space to enjoy.

 Here is a link to organizations accepting furniture donations.